• Skip to primary navigation

 • Timber frames for houses and outbuildings

-• Window and Door frames, skirting boards, and staircases, where conditions are at risk of damp
+• Window and door frames, skirting boards, and staircases in damp-prone areas

 • Lath and plaster ceilings

-• Structural timbers including joists, ‘A’ frames, bressumers (main beam in a timber construction) and other carrier beams
+• Structural timbers: joists, ‘A’ frames, bressumers (main timber beam), and other support beams

-• Lintels, arches, rafters, purlins, ridge beams, tie beams, and trusses (both King Posts and Queen Posts)
+• Lintels, arches, rafters, purlins, ridge beams, tie beams, and trusses (King and Queen Posts)

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.